-Application : Applied Explanation on application of the practice The Company has a Corporate Disclosure Policy that can be found or the Company's website www.petron.com.my.
-The Board recognises the need for engaging stakeholders and maintaining a healthy line of communication with the stakeholder.
-The Board is also mindful of the fact that: (a) The downstream oil & gas business in Malaysia is highly competitive and much of the information (especially or strategy and business plans and investment) are highly confidential in nature; and (b) There are no other public listed integrated downstream oil & gas company (with both a refinery and a retail/commercia business) in Malaysia that is also subject to stakeholde engagement recommendations under the Malaysian Code or Corporate Governance 2017.
-As such in order to be a sustainable business, be responsible to the investors in general and in the best overall interest of the Company, the Board and management recognises the need for transparency to be tempered with discretion.
-The Board and management nevertheless understands the need for and value of stakeholder engagement and in this regard take the following steps in its communication with the Company's stakeholders: Shareholders Annual General Meeting ("AGM") forms the most important avenue for shareholders to question/seek clarification form the Board and management.
-Questions are even sent in advance in writing from shareholders including the Minority Shareholders' Watchdog Group, all of which are addressed the AGM.
-The AGM also enables the Board and Management to provide a meaningful review of the year's business and finances as well as to provide some input on what the business and oil industry outlook would be.
+Shareholders Annual General Meeting ("AGM") forms the most important avenue for shareholders to question/seek clarification from the Board and Management.
+The Company receives questions in advance in writing from shareholders including the Minority Shareholders' Watchdog Group, all of which are addressed at the AGM.
+The AGM also enables the Board and Management to update shareholders of the year's business and finances as well as to provide some input on what the business and oil industry outlook would be.
 In addition, there are questions that are directed to the Company via the Company Secretary as lead for investor relations.
 Where the information sought is not unpublished price sensitive information, written responses or verbal responses are provided.
-Further the Company ensures that all disclosure requirements mandated by the Listing Requirements as well as voluntary disclosures (where necessary) are made to provide the investing public with relevant information.
-Potential Investors Management often engages with investment banks request for a briefing for itself or its major clients who are keen on investing in the Company.
-Regulators Engaging the Company's regulators is an important facet of stakeholder communication.
-Over the years, the Company has maintained a close rapport with its regulators as we believe a working partnership with the relevant agencies in realizing the Company's business and the government's aspirations, are synonymous and interlinked.
-Customers As our customers are crucial to the success of our business, our communication with our customers via various means (including print and social media, and in collaboration with other partners), enable our current and potential customers to know and appreciate the products and services on offer as well as benefits of being a customer of the Petron brand.
-This is also in line with our 'Customer Focus' values.
-Dealers Our dealers and their frontline personnel are our ambassadors with our customers and our communications with them on our plans and aspirations, our requirements, and our set targets are an important part of our stakeholder engagement.
-Employees Communication with our employee is key to ensuring that they are fully aware of the Company's plans and goals and how they can help grow the business as desired.
-To this end, the various Departments have annual 'kick-off' session with the personnel to ensure that everyone is fully on board and will fulfil their part in making the Company a success.
+Further, the Company ensures that all disclosure requirements mandated by the Listing Requirements as well as voluntary disclosures (where necessary) are made to provide the investing public with relevant information.
+At the Annual General Meetings, shareholders and proxies present are also instructed on the voting process and arrangements via specific announcements by the Company Secretary.
+Employees Communication with employees is key to ensuring that they are fully aware of the Company's plans and goals and how they can help grow the business as envisaged.
+To this end, the various Departments have annual 'kick-off' sessions with their personnel to ensure that everyone is fully on board and will fulfil their part in making the Company a success.
+Potential Investors Management often engages with investment banks on request for briefings for themselves or their major clients who are keen to invest in the Company Regulators Engaging the Company's regulators is an important facet of stakeholder communication.
+Over the years, the Company has maintained a close rapport with its regulators as we believe a working partnership with the relevant agencies in realising the Company's business and the downstream oil & gas industry, are synonymous and interlinked.
+Customers As the customers are crucial to the success of the Company's business, communication with these customers via various means (including print and social media and in collaboration with other partners), enable the current and potential customers of the Company to know and appreciate the products and services on offer as well as the benefits of being a customer of the Petron brand, This is in line with the Company's 'Customer Focus' values.

+Dealers The dealers and their frontline personnel are the Company's ambassadors with the customers and communications with them on the Company's plans and aspirations, requirements and set targets are an important part of the Company's stakeholder engagement.

 Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are rea encouraged to complete th quired to complete the columns below.
+Non-large companies are e columns below.

 Measure :

 Timeframe :